Blood pressure tips

 1. Quit smoking

 Smoking dramatically increases your risk of stroke and heart disease as well as a number of other conditions.
-Smoking causes your arteries to narrow (like high blood pressure does).
+Smoking causes your arteries to narrow (as high blood pressure does).
 If you have high blood pressure and smoke, then you have an even higher risk of stroke and heart disease.

 2. Get moving